Ssoyrnoz/WeatherStation/README.md

 and the SparkFun Weather Meters: https://www.sparkfun.com/products/8942

+The software dependencies and all required files can be installed automatically by running the install/make program.
+This will install every python dependency needed by the code, as well as move files around and set up symbolic links needed for systemd to run the weather station software at boot.

 The sensor data is collected from an attached Arduino board through a USB serial connection.
 These data are collected using the weather_interface.py program.
 The data are stored in logs/YYYYMMDD-weather.txt